tiepdotme/redant-home/_posts/2012-02-28-a-look-inside-our-jenkins-pipeline-how-we-make-reliable-stuff.md

 categories:
   - automated-testing
 author: Ben Still
+description: A quick outline of how we're using Jenkins and the Pipeline view to visualise where our builds are up to
 image:
   small: /assets/uploads/2012/02/jenkins-pipeline-start-465x337.png
   big: /assets/uploads/2012/02/jenkins-pipeline-start.png
-meta:
-  description: A quick outline of how we're using Jenkins and the Pipeline view to visualise where our builds are up to
 excerpt:
   short: How we build relational trust; our integrated testing pipeline
   long: A review of how we use the Jenkins Pipeline feature of Jenkins Continuous Integration to visualise our automated tests and builds, and understand how close different tests are to completion.